 For further information, check out UPS’s alert page.

 Undeliverable Areas & Carrier Operations:

 In some areas and countries, it goes as far as suspending collection, storage, and delivery services until further notice.
 The situation in each European country is different, and can change very quickly.
 Below is an overview of the major impacts but please be sure to check with the carriers you work with – especially if you partner with local couriers for your last-mile delivery – on which specific postcodes or areas are affected.
 You can also check for the latest information on carrier operations during the coronavirus period on our help centre.

-- Italy is the country in Europe that has been affected the most by the coronavirus.
+- Italy is the country in Europe that is being affected the most by the coronavirus.
 This has, of course, also impacted delivery.
-Various areas are under strict lockdown, and although carriers are trying to continue as best they can, pick-ups and deliveries have been suspended in certain areas due to government restricted Red zones.
+Various areas are under lockdown, and although carriers are trying to continue as best they can, pick-ups and deliveries can be suspended in certain areas due to government restricted Red zones.
 We highly advise reading (translating if necessary) our Italian coronavirus blog for the full list of affected post codes, restrictions and advice on delivery in Italy at this time.

 - Spain: Spain has also been hit hard by the coronavirus, and is also under a lockdown but delivery services are trying to continue.
 Land borders have been closed but this does not include the movement of goods, but this can still cause delays.
 Parcel delivery and pick-ups may be temporarily suspended in various areas, particularly for certain carriers so please ensure to check out our Spanish coronavirus blog for more up to date information.

 - France: France is also currently in a lockdown, causing factories and businesses to close in France.
 This has of course also affected the logistics and transport sector, with different carriers implementing various measures and restrictions.
 Again, we recommend checking out our French coronavirus blog for the latest updates and lists of operations.